 - MacLennan, A.H., Katz, M., and Creasey, R. The morphologic characteristics of cervical ripening induced by the hormones relaxin and prostaglandin F2 in a rabbit model.
 Am.
 J. Obstet.
 Gynecol, 152:910696, (1985).

-- MacKenzie, I.; Information on File: Controlled Therapeutics (Scotland).
+- MacKenzie, I.; Information on File: Ferring Controlled Therapeutics Limited (Scotland).

 - De Abajo FJ et al. Labor induction with dinoprostone or oxytocin and postpartum disseminated intravascular coagulation: a hospital-based case-control study.
 Am J Obs Gynecol, 2004, 191: 1637-1643.

-PACKAGE LABEL - PRINCIPAL DISPLAY PANEL - Unit Carton
+PRINCIPAL DISPLAY PANEL - 10 mg Pouch Carton

 Contains: One Cervidil® Vaginal Insert containing